alphagov/govuk-import-export-prototype/answer/send-goods-abroad.markdown

 If you regularly send goods within the EU, you must make [other customs declarations](/guide/starting-to-export/move-goods-inside-the-eu.html).

-If you regularly send goods outside the EU, you can [make a customs declaration online](/guide/declare-exporting-goods-from-eu/overview.html) instead of paper.
+If you regularly send goods outside the EU, you can [make customs declarations online](/guide/declare-exporting-goods-from-eu/overview.html) instead.

 ^If you want to expand your business, you can get help [choosing where to export](/start/choosing-export-market-ukti.html) and [finding overseas business opportunities](/start/find-overseas-business-opportunities.html).^